Cabbage Pakoda Recipe (Cabbage Bhajiya)

 Ready pakora batter.

+Step 5: Heat oil in a non-stick pan over high heat for frying.
 Once the oil is hot, reduce the heat to medium.

-Drop small pakoras using your fingers into the hot oil and fry until they are golden brown and crispy.
+Drop small pakoras, one at a time, into the hot oil using your fingers, and fry until they are golden brown and crispy.
 Stir frequently using a slotted spoon while frying.
+Drain the pakoras on a plate lined with paper towels to soak the excess oil.
+Sprinkle chaat masala on top and serve hot.

 Ready cabbage pakora.